 - Invite the child to use the index finger of the hand they write with to trace the letter on the card.

-- Encourage the child to say the name of the letter aloud as he or she traces it with their finger.
+- Encourage the child to say the name of the letter aloud as he or she traces the letter with their finger.

 Following these steps above will ensure that the touch to brain connection is not broken